devfans/devfans.github.io/_posts/2022-06-06-hierarhical-deterministic-wallet-concepts.md

-Despite of the time of propsals, here's to describe the main idea from mnemonic worlds to leaf accounts.
+Despite of the time of proposals, here's to describe the main idea from mnemonic worlds to leaf accounts.

 In [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) the idea behind generating a wallet: